Jessica Walsh: Ladies, Wine and Design

 Walsh started Ladies, Wine & Design, a nonprofit organization to encourage women and non-binary people to work together rather than compete, in 2016.
 Walsh created Ladies, Wine and Design in response to the statistic that in the creative industry only three percent of women are in leadership positions.
 This organization was born out of Walsh's personal experiences with sexism in the Design Industry, from both men and other women.
 Ladies, Wine and Design started out as eight women in Walsh's apartment drinking wine, talking about design, and discussing their careers as women in the industry.
 As of 2022, LWD has grown to have 280+ local chapters around the world.
 Each chapter is free to join and the events are free and accessible to all.
 LWD offers free mentorship circles, talks, and networking events around the world.
 The long term goal for the organization is to take their initiative to underserved high schools to foster the future of women, non-binary and underrepresented people in creative communities.

 Other work

 Walsh teaches design and typography at the School of Visual Arts in New York.
 She is represented by Creative Artists Agency.

 Walsh worked on a project throughout the years called #SorryIHaveNoFilter.
 This project started out when she worked out at Sagmeister&Walsh.
 The project was based on Walsh's Instagram series with the same name.
 Now she has the No Filter project on her &Walsh website.
 This project has continued to grow with her throughout her career.

-Walsh's Mindset and Work Ethic

-Walsh abides by a strong work ethic taught to her by her parents; work your ass off, respect people, take accountability, always be on time, meet deadlines, do what is needed to get the job done well, and never feel entitled to anything.
-Walsh prides herself on making great work.
-She says, this is only half of the game, the other half is understanding client relationships, working with clients, learning how to manage expectations, and making sure the work is a reflection of their brand and personality, no just you imposing your style on it.